cartesi/staking-pool/README.md

 > We define a timeout between `deposit()` and `stake()` steps so the pool is protected against possible exploits.
 An attacker tries to predict what pool will be the next selected to produce a block and attempts to join it just before it happens so they can participate in the reward without having to wait.

-Now, the user can call `stake()`, which will decrease their internal balance with the pool in exchange for shares.
+After a wait time of 6 hours, the user can call `stake()`, which will decrease their internal balance with the pool in exchange for pool shares.
 The shares are issued at the current rate of parity between all shares vs all pool-staked balances.
 The user participates in rewards right away.

-As a secondary effect, after a call to `stake()` happens, the contract will be ready to stake this new available balance on the Cartesi PoS system.
+As a secondary effect, after a call to `stake()` happens, the contract will be ready to stake this new available balance on the Cartesi PoS system, as described in the previous section.

 The next natural step is to eventually `unstake()` some quantity of shares.
 By calling `unstake()`, the user will convert their shares into a CTSI balance at the current exchange rate.
 As a secondary effect, it will signal to the contract to also unstake CTSI on the Cartesi PoS, so later it's available for the user to withdraw.

 > NOTE: if there is an influx of users at the same time someone tries to leave, that will make the pool contract liquid without calling unstake on Cartesi PoS contracts.
 As a result, this hypothetical user will be able to exit the pool faster.

-Finally, whenever the user has a free balance (after a `deposit` or after calling `unstake`), and the pool also has the required liquidity (active balance on the ERC20 CTSI contract), they are allowed to call `withdraw()` for how much they want to have transferred to their wallets.
+Finally, whenever the user has a free balance (after a `deposit` or after calling `unstake`), and the pool also has the required liquidity (active balance on the ERC20 CTSI contract), they are allowed to call `withdraw()` for how much they want to have transferred back to their wallets.
+The diagram below illustrates the 4 operations described above and how that affects the pool data and the user data.
 <p align="center"><img src="user.png" alt="user flow diagram" title= "user flow diagram" width="80%"/></p>

 ## Worker

-The Cartesi PoS system has two main external account actors: owner/user and their Noether node worker, and because the pool needs to be aware of rewards, it means the pool also needs to be its worker.
+The Cartesi PoS system has two main external account actors: owner/user and their Noether node worker.

 In addition, Noether nodes check for hiring directly on the blockchain; that's how it knows its owner.